Nahmian/simple_shell/README.md

-This is a README for Simple_shell
+This Nouhayla is a README for Simple_shell